Happy Gay Travel

 Days 2 - 3 - Path of the polar explorers

-Gay Antarctica cruise adventureOver the next two days on the Drake Passage, you enjoy some of the same experiences encountered by the great polar explorers who first charted these regions: cool salt breezes, rolling seas, maybe even a fin whale spouting up sea spray.
+Gay Antarctica cruise adventureOver the next two days on the Drake Passage, we enjoy some of the same experiences encountered by the great polar explorers who first charted these regions: cool salt breezes, rolling seas, maybe even a fin whale spouting sea spray.
 After passing the Antarctic Convergence – Antarctica’s natural boundary, formed when north-flowing cold waters collide with warmer sub-Antarctic seas – you are in the circum-Antarctic upwelling zone.

 Not only does the marine life change, the avian life changes too.
-Wandering albatrosses, grey-headed albatrosses, black-browed albatrosses, light-mantled sooty albatrosses, cape pigeons, southern fulmars, Wilson’s storm petrels, blue petrels, and Antarctic petrels are a few of the birds you might see.
+Wandering albatrosses, grey-headed albatrosses, black-browed albatrosses, light-mantled sooty albatrosses, cape petrels, southern fulmars, Wilson’s storm petrels, blue petrels, and Antarctic petrels are a few of the birds you might see.

-Days 4 - 10 - Antarctica!
+Days 4 - 10 - Entering the Weddell Sea

-Antarctica gay cruise - lavender iceNeko Harbour
+Antarctica gay cruise - lavender iceHerbert Sound

 Days 11 - 12 - Back Across the Drake Passage